MicrosoftDocs/Advertising-docs/BingAds/hotel-service/manage-hotel-campaigns.md

 ---
-title: "Manage Hotel Ad Campaigns" ms.service: "hotel-ads-hotel-service" ms.topic: "article" ms.date: 11/1/2017
+title: "Manage Hotel Ad Campaigns"
+description: Shows how to manage your hotel campaign's subaccounts, hotel groups, and hotels. ms.service: "hotel-ads-hotel-service" ms.topic: "article" ms.date: 11/1/2017
 author: "swhite-msft"
+manager: ehansen
 ms.author: "scottwhi"
-description:
+ms.date: 11/1/2017
 ---

-# Manage Hotel Ad Campaigns
+# Manage Hotel Ad campaigns

 > [!NOTE]
-> Hotel Ads is under pilot and available to pilot participants only.
-Please contact your account manager for details.
+> This beta release of Hotel Ads is available to select participants only.
+For information about participating in the beta release program, please contact your account manager.
 >
 > The API and documenation are subject to change.